AcademySoftwareFoundation/openqmc/README.md

 ### Blue noise sampler variants

-Blue noise variants offer spatial temporal blue noise dithering between pixels, with progressive pixel sampling.
-This is done using an offline optimisation process that's based on the work by Belcour and Heitz [^4], and extends temporally as described by Wolfe et al. [^5].
+Blue noise variants offer spatial blue noise dithering between pixels, with progressive pixel sampling.
+This is done using an offline optimisation process that's based on the work by Belcour and Heitz [^4].

 <picture>
   <source media="(prefers-color-scheme: light)" srcset="./images/diagrams/optimise-index-seed-light.png">